blanklob/borre/README.md

 ## Roadmap

-1 - Lunch fully functionnal MVG (Minimum valuable game).
+1 - Lunch fully functionnal MVG (Minimum valuable game) 2 - Create an API that consumes the game endpoints
+3 - Make a client to interact with the game in the browser in **real time**